ChenhaoWu18/SoldPriceMap/README.md

 - Go to [FullStack](FullStack) folder.
   * If you have copied/cloned all folders and files from FullStack dir:

-    - installations:
+    - Installations:

-       Required libraries are listed in requirements.txt file, run the installation for Django and Bokeh with:
+       Required libraries are listed in requirements.txt file.

+       Run the installation for Django and Bokeh with:
        ```
        pip install -r requirements.txt
        ```
-    - run python code:
+    - Run python code:

        Run the command:
        ```
        python manage.py runserver